-With a unique hands-on approach, combining archaeological and experimental techniques with unparalleled archival research and crowd-sourcing Andy Robertshaw reveals what it was really like to be on the frontline of history.
+With a unique hands-on approach, combining archaeological and experimental techniques with unparalleled archival research, Andy Robertshaw aims to show what it was really like to be on the frontline of history.

-Having begun his career as a teacher, Andy’s great passion is communicating the reality of war to all age groups.
-His dynamic teaching style encourages you to get your hands dirty and dig into history, whether in a replica First World War trench or on an archaeological site on the Western Front.
-His years of onscreen experience, including Time Team and Who Do You Think You Are?, as well as children’s TV, ensure he can hold the attention of any group.
-He understands how to reach out and bring history to life and, from Head of Education at the National Army Museum to his current role as freelance educator, he has led the way for innovative military history teaching.
+Andy’s great passion is communicating the reality of war to all age groups.
+His dynamic presentation style encourages you to get your hands dirty and dig into history, whether in his replica First World War trench, on an archaeological site on the Western Front or handling artefacts in the classroom.
+His years of onscreen experience, including Time Team and Who Do You Think You Are?, as well as on children’s TV, ensure he can hold the attention of any group.
+He understands how to reach out and bring history to life and working as Head of Education at the National Army Museum to his current role as a freelance educator, he has led the way in innovative military history teaching.
 Most recently he advised on CBBC’s online history resources.

-Today, Andy consults for a wide range of educational programmes and museums both in the UK and overseas.
+Today, Andy acts as a consultant for a wide range of educational programmes and archaeological projects.
 His services include:

 - School talks & university lectures